6 Famous Scientists and Inventors Who Struggled With Math

-Apart from being the world’s top authority on ants, Wilson’s a first-rate science popularizer.
-He’s written dozens of bestsellers about everything from evolution and biology to philosophy and conservation.
-One of his offerings—2013’s Letters to a Young Scientist—reveals a tumultuous personal history with math.
+Apart from being the world’s top authority on ants, Wilson was a first-rate science popularizer.
+He wrote dozens of bestsellers about everything from evolution and biology to philosophy and conservation.
+One of his offerings—2013’s Letters to a Young Scientist—revealed a tumultuous personal history with math.

 The product of “relatively poor Southern schools,” Wilson admitted that he “didn’t take algebra until my freshman year at the University of Alabama … I finally got around to calculus as a 32-year-old tenured professor at Harvard, where I sat uncomfortably in classes with undergraduate students only a bit more than half my age.
 A couple of them were students in a course on evolutionary biology I was teaching.
 I swallowed my pride and learned calculus.”
 While playing catch-up, he was “never more than a C student.”